 In the same way I don’t appreciate anyone preaching to me about any subject – including politics (especially politics) – I refuse to shove my beliefs down anyone else’s throat.
-That’s why I’ve put it in a separate area of my blog.
-So if anyone who has a problem with what I believe clicks on this tab, with the intention of starting an argument, I will delete your comment.
+That’s why I decided to give this subject its own page.
+So for anyone who has a problem with what I believe, if you click on this tab, with the intention of saying something insulting or starting an argument, I will delete your comment.
 However, I am open to all civil discussions, whether we share the same beliefs or not.

 In a nutshell, this is what I believe.

 1. That Jesus is the Son of God, sent here to earth to live a sinless life.

 2. That Jesus was beaten and crucified for our sins and sicknesses.

 3. That He died, then rose again on the third day.